Flapjacck/Simple-BlackJack/readme.md

 - Player attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21 or having a higher count than the dealer
 - Dealer stands on 17 - 21
+- Instant win when Player is dealt six cards
 - Player win pays 1:1 | Natural BlackJack pays 3:2 | Insurance pays 2:1

 ## F.A.Q

 Q: Make file gives a error "#include <windows.h> not found"

-A: Most likely your on mac and havent deleted the necessary code (check instalation step #3)
+A: Most likely your on Mac and havent deleted the necessary code (check instalation step #3)

 ## Authors